 So the book's premise is au point, but what about the delivery?

 Being an academic, the author approached the subject through a myriad of social science theories and literatures, cited constantly throughout the four main chapters and including references as far back as 7th-14th century Javanese temples.
 Her passion for performance art and latter-age modelling is also prevalent, depicted through her academic lens.

 The sizable parts on history and politics would serve well readers with bare minimum knowledge on Indonesia, provided that the readers were ready to absorb that much as they eased their way into a fashion book.
 All in all, the 600-page book often reads out too much like a cultural anthropology research.

 Lopez y Royo did a good job recognizing the aforementioned lack of connection between local designers and large-scaled garment industry, showing a thorough research on the fashion production aspect.
-She also discussed main fashion organizations and events like the aforementioned JFW, Indonesia Fashion Week (IFW) and IPMI Fashion Trend, although the omissions of Muslim Fashion Festival (Muffest) and its organizer Indonesian Fashion Council (IFC) from related sections are curious.
+She also discussed main fashion organizations and events like the aforementioned JFW, Indonesia Fashion Week (IFW) and IPMI Fashion Trend, although the omissions of Muslim Fashion Festival (Muffest) and its organizer Indonesian Fashion Chamber (IFC) from related sections are curious.